 7 Excuses For Not Sharing Christ January 10, 2020

-This week I had the privilege of speaking at a special conference for revival and evangelism.
+Through the years, I have had the privilege of speaking at conferences and meetings for revival and evangelism.
 My heart has been stirred and my hope renewed.
 Christ is still “able also to save them to the uttermost that come unto God by him” (Hebrews 7:25).
 The gospel has not lost its power, it remains “the power of God unto salvation to every one that believeth” (Romans 1:16)!
 God’s ability has not lessened and His promise has not expired.

 1. “I don’t know what verses to use.”
 Choose ONE gospel verse, commit it to memory, and share that!
 There is power in a single portion of Scripture (Hebrews 4:12).
 John 3:16 would be enough.
 You don’t have to be a Bible scholar to be a Christian witness.